R. Durtnell & Sons: Durtnell family businesses

 The business continued at its original location in Brasted, Kent, building luxury houses and doing specialist building, restoration and renovation of historic buildings over the south-east of England for customers such as local authorities, heritage organisations and churches.
 In 2014 the firm had a turnover of more than £50 million and more than 130 full-time staff.

-In July 2019 the company ceased trading whilst working on a renovation project for the Brighton Corn Exchange.
+In July 2019 R. Durtnell & Sons Limited ceased trading whilst working on a renovation project for the Brighton Corn Exchange.

-In August 2019, creditors agreed to give the company more time to pay its debts under a debt repayment plan known as a company voluntary agreement (CVA).
+In August 2019, creditors agreed to give R. Durtnell & Sons Limited more time to pay its debts under a debt repayment plan known as a company voluntary agreement (CVA).